claranet/spryker-base/README.md

 The environment definition (production, staging, development) fulfills two functions:

-1. First it **configures** external resources approriate for this environment to run in
+1. First it **configures** external resources appropriate for this environment to run in
-2. ... and secondly it defines a particular behaviour specific for this **mode** to be ran
+2. ... and secondly it defines a particular behavior specific for this **mode** to be ran

 Since containerized application were always dynamically configured we do not need this distinction for parallel configurations of different environments or sites.
-But this distinction is nevertheless useful for governing the behaviour of the application.
+But this distinction is nevertheless useful for governing the behavior of the application.
 If we want to run this app in development mode we potentially do not want to run all the payment code, or the mail notification code.
 This differs to production mode.